Shiny White Suburban

 *

-When your friends do not worship your personal gods - Bjork, orbweavers, cowboy boots - calling them an infidel is funny, or not right now?
+When your friends do not worship your personal gods - Bjork, orbweavers, cowboy boots, creme brulee - calling them an infidel is funny, or not right now?

 *

-Occasionally, the marm who lives in the unheated schoolhouse of my solar plexus scolds me, her voice thick with dust: Think it’s time for jokes, while the planet floods and burns?
-While cities are razed and little children plowed into graves?
-While homeless men take heroin and horse tranquilizer only a mile from your daughter’s school?
+Occasionally, the marm who haunts the unheated schoolhouse of my solar plexus scolds me, her voice thick with dust: Think your funny, while the planet floods and burns?
+While cities are razed to rubble and children plowed into mass graves?
+While homeless men take heroin mixed with horse tranquilizer a mile from your daughter’s school?

 I’m telling a friend about my inner schoolmarm, how she can pop up and instantly ruin the fun.